openSUSE/news-o-o/_posts/2012-10-08-first-opensuse-conference-sneak-peek.markdown

  'Building RPMs for Starters'  is a fantastic choice if you're interested in getting 'hands on' with Linux.
 Learn basic packaging skills that you can apply to your own software or even use to help maintain packages for the distribution.
 Straight after this talk is Stephan 'coolo' Kulow's  session on packaging Perl, Python, Ruby and Java.

 Web developers aren't forgotten.
-As part of the Linux Days proram you can catch Michal ÄŒihaÅ™ ;s 'Online translation using Weblate' at 11.30.
+As part of the Linux Days proram you can catch Michal Ìihař ;s 'Online translation using Weblate' at 11.30.
 You can learn how to make your software accessable to Linux users with Nelson Marques.

 How will your software fit in the world of open source?
-Learn more about the ecosystem with  Libor PechÃ¡Äek's 'How software gets from the community to commercial enterprise'.
+Learn more about the ecosystem with  Libor PecháÍek's 'How software gets from the community to commercial enterprise'.

 There are many more advanced sessions at the conference, see more in [the schedule](http://bootstrapping-awesome.org/schedule/).